shobander/host-a-static-website-on-aws/README.md

 ---

 ### How to Validate the Deployment
 1. Confirm instances are in private subnets and passing health checks.
 2. Verify ALB target group shows healthy instances.
 3. Visit the domain:
-	•	http://yourdomain.com should redirect to HTTPS.
+	- http://yourdomain.com should redirect to HTTPS.
-	•	https://yourdomain.com should load the static site.
+	- https://yourdomain.com should load the static site.
 4. Trigger scaling (optional):
-	•	Increase load or reduce ASG desired capacity and watch SNS notifications.
+	- Increase load or reduce ASG desired capacity and watch SNS notifications.

 ---

 ### Troubleshooting

 Targets show unhealthy
-	•	Ensure EC2 SG allows inbound HTTP only from ALB SG.
+- Ensure EC2 SG allows inbound HTTP only from ALB SG.
-	•	Confirm Apache is installed and running:
+- Confirm Apache is installed and running:

 systemctl status httpd

-	•	Ensure health check path matches your site (e.g., /index.html).
+- Ensure health check path matches your site (e.g., /index.html).

 Instances can’t pull from GitHub
-	•	Check private route table points to NAT Gateway.
+- Check private route table points to NAT Gateway.
-	•	Confirm NAT Gateway is in a public subnet with route to IGW.
+- Confirm NAT Gateway is in a public subnet with route to IGW.

 HTTPS not working
-	•	Verify ACM cert is issued and attached to ALB listener.
+- Verify ACM cert is issued and attached to ALB listener.
-	•	Confirm Route 53 validation CNAME exists.
+- Confirm Route 53 validation CNAME exists.

----

-### Improvements / Next Steps
-	•	Add a CI/CD pipeline (GitHub Actions → CodeDeploy or SSM) for automatic updates.
-	•	Store static assets in S3 + CloudFront for cheaper global delivery.
-	•	Enable WAF on the ALB for added security.
-	•	Enable CloudWatch alarms for CPU/network scaling policies.

 ---